Wrong Place (2022) Review

 It’s the same problem I talked about in my review of Pact of Vengeance a couple of days ago.
 An action film or thriller needs a serious threat to be effective.
 When the villain is clearly no threat to the hero there’s no threat and the movie is dull.
 That’s why Arnold had to fight Predators and Martians and Rambo had to face off against entire armies.
 Wrong Place gives us an idiot who keeps getting beat up and maced by Chloe.
 They might as well have cast Willie E. Coyote.

 Everyone stumbles about in the woods for the last half hour.
 People we think are dead turn up still alive with a couple of exceptions that won’t surprise anyone.
 Wrong Place ends on a note that is supposed to be sentimental but most viewers will be overjoyed that it’s finally over.
 If they’re not nauseated at how contrived it feels.
 I know bashing these films is like shooting fish in a barrel, but Wrong Place is awful, even by late-career Willis standards.

-Vertical Entertainment will debut Wrong Place in select US theaters as well as on VOD and Digital platforms on July 15th.
+Vertical Entertainment will debut Wrong Place in select US theatres as well as on VOD and Digital platforms on July 15th.

 10 thoughts on “Wrong Place (2022) Review”

 so sad that he has not made a decent film in years,i have not watched a single movie of his since looper,these older actors are now thrown on the scrapheap much like a lot of women,i dont blame these student movies i blame bruce,his illness hasnt stopped him though it may in the future which is why hes stopped acting but truth be told he stopped about ten years ago.i would rather never see bruce or mel gibson on screen ever again if it is in these awful low budget badly written,acted school projects.